hairizuanbinnoorazman/blog/content/posts/20180307_bookcaseApplication.md

 - ID: UUID.
 It has to be a UUID regex pattern during validation
 - Name of role: Must not be empty, must contain any one of the following strings: ['admin', 'member', 'editor', 'view']
 - Description: Must not be empty, Text field
+- Status: Only the following strings are allowed in: ['active', 'inactive', 'depreciated']

 ## Role x Permission Mapping